federgl/laravel-jwt-boilerplate/README.md

 # Instructions (on linux environments):

-1) Make sure docker and docker compose are installed on your host system.
+1) Make sure docker and docker compose are installed on your host system, and that docker daemon is running.
 2) Clone this repository
 3) Go inside ```laravel-jwt-starter``` folder
 4) Copy .env.example into .env